 - placing teeth spacers to save a spot for permanent teeth if a primary tooth has been lost early due to injury or decay

-By following the normal patterns of a child’s dental growth and development, our expert team is able to treat issues at the most optimal time.
+By following the normal patterns of a child’s dental growth and development, our expert team can treat issues at the most optimal time.
 Many of the problems that can be treated fairly easily in a child whose mouth is still developing may require more invasive treatment once their jawbones stop growing.
-This normally happens between the ages of 16-18, and can make treatment more complex.
+This normally happens between the ages of 16-18 and can make treatment more complex.